nkinnan/esphome-pace-bms/README.md

 - [Helping Out](#Helping%20Out)

-# What Is Paceic Protocol Version 20
+# <a name="What%20Is%20Paceic%20Protocol%20Version%2020">What Is Paceic Protocol Version 20

 This protocol version is spoken by older battery packs and has several variants, with firmware customized by individual manufacturers.
 Three protocol variants are currently known/supported:
  - **EG4**